Two important program features impact Opportunity Zone investments come New Year’s Eve.

 Why all of this is important

-Three key year-end take-aways make Opportunity Zone Funds a smart move:
+Three key year-end take-aways make Opportunity Zone investments a smart move:

 - Year-end deadline eliminates procrastination.
 Roll capital gains before Dec.
 31 for 5 percent boost in deferment and possible elimination.